 Dr Seuss embodies the best traits of my grandmothers: Grandmother Katherine’s steady sense of responsibility and Grandmother Helaine’s unrestrained embrace of whimsy.
 His attention to invention and grace, redemption and ridiculousness left us an amazing legacy.

 His characters may not be the best role models—the surly Grinch, the mischievous Cat, and the immodest storyteller Marco of Mulberry Street—but his lessons reverberate as well as his rhymes.
-The biggest treat of Friday afternoon was seeing the children’s obvious pleasure and admirations for his books and I think they would have happily stayed gathered around our feet for more.
+The biggest treat on Friday afternoon was seeing the children’s obvious pleasure and admirations for his books.
+I think they would have happily stayed gathered around our feet for many more of his storied rhymes.
 The two books I especially treasure are “The Lorax” and “Horton Hears a Who”.
 In ways that are both timeless and timely, these books teach stewardship.
-The Lorax speaks for the trees and Horton speaks people who can’t be heard.
-My daughter pulled out The Lorax from the bookshelf eager to show me the character in all his unbashful silliness.
-She may not fully understand his calling “to care a lot”, but she unabashedly loves the character; and that is the first step toward sharing his care for the forest.
+The Lorax speaks for the trees.
+Horton speaks people who can’t be heard.
+My daughter pulled the Lorax from the bookshelf eager to show me the cartoon character in all his unbashful silliness.
+She may not fully understand his calling “to care a lot”, but she unabashedly loves the character.
+That regard is the first step toward sharing his care for the forest.

-The children chose Horton to end the day, and Ms Denman obliged.
-I found the choice especially fitting for a group who this month have been learning about peace, the pain of bullying, and the healing magic of “filling each others’ buckets“.
-They gathered to hear about that robust fellow Horton whose great talent was the keenness of his hearing but whose finest gift was his appreciation of all people—big like him and very, very small.
+The children chose to end the day with Horton the elephant, and Ms Denman obliged.
+I found the choice especially fitting for a group who this month have been studied peace, the pain of bullying, and the healing magic of filling each others’ buckets.
+They gathered to hear the tale about that robust fellow Horton whose great talent was the keenness of his hearing but whose finest gift was his empathy for all people—big like him and those persons so very, very small.